Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Introduction

 \section{Introduction}

-Diffusion enhancement in fluid advection is a fundamental problem to characterize and quantify the large-scale effective diffusion in fluid flows containing complex and turbulent streamlines, which is of great theoretical and practical importance; see \cite{Fannjiang:94,Fannjiang:97,Biferale:95,Carmona1997homogenization,Yaulandim:1998,Majda:99, BenOwhadi2003,PavliotisStuart:05,PavliotisStuart:07, JackXin:11,JackXin:15} and references therein.
+Diffusion enhancement in fluid advection is a fundamental problem to characterize and quantify the large-scale effective diffusion in fluid flows containing complex and turbulent streamlines, which is of great theoretical and practical importance; see e.g. \cite{Fannjiang:94,Fannjiang:97, Carmona1997homogenization,mclaughlin1997effect,Yaulandim:1998,Majda:99, PavliotisStuart:03,BenOwhadi2003,PavliotisStuart:05,PavliotisStuart:07, JackXin:11,JackXin:15} and references therein.
 Its applications can be found in many physical and engineering sciences, including atmosphere science, ocean science, chemical engineering, and combustion.
 To study the diffusion enhancement phenomenon, one can consider a passive tracer model, which describes particle motion with zero inertia

-where $X$ is the position of the particle, $\sigma>0$ is the molecular diffusion coefficient, and $\xi(t)\in R^d$ is a white noise or colored noise.
-The velocity $v(X,t)$ satisfies either the Euler or the Navier-Stokes equation.
-In practice, $v(X,t)$ can be modeled by a random field that mimics the energy spectra of the turbulent flow \cite{Majda:99}.
+where $\textbf{X}$ is the position of the particle, $\sigma>0$ is the molecular diffusion coefficient, and $\textbf{W}(t)$ is a $d$-dimensional Brownian motion.
+The velocity $\textbf{v}(\textbf{X},t)$ satisfies either the Euler or the Navier-Stokes equation.
+In practice, $\textbf{v}(\textbf{X},t)$ can be modeled by a random field that mimics the energy spectra of the turbulent flow \cite{Majda:99}.